Why is it essential to understand mind traps?

 - Clearer thinking and greater resistance to manipulation.

-- A culture of dialogue based on reason and clarity – rather than emotion and distortion.
+- A culture of dialogue based on reason, clarity, and responsibility, rather than emotion, distortion, and evasion.

-To familiarise yourself with the different types within these two categories, click the buttons below to visit separate pages that present various examples and classifications.
+To familiarise yourself with the different types within these three educational categories, click the buttons below to visit separate pages that present various examples and classifications.